duncanberger/useful_scripts/README.md

   ```
 ## *unique_values.py*
 - For a specified column, returns one representative row containing each unique value in the dataframe.
 Similiar to 'uniq' on a single column but returns the whole row.
-- **Input:** takes a tab separated file with a header (relevant column must be specified with the --col parameter) and --mode determines whether the 'first' row in a dataframe containing the value is retained or a row is randomly selected.
+- **Input:** takes a tab separated file with a header (relevant column must be specified with the --col parameter) and --mode determines whether the first row in a dataframe containing the value is retained or a row is randomly selected.

 Usage:
   ```